CostDeath/goformail/README.md

 ## Usage

-Currently, this project remains unfinished.
-Some basic instructions on usage will be found here once the project is nearing completion.
+Usage instructions can be found on the docs pdf

 You can find additional information on how to use the [docs](docs) directory.